samus-io/tablab-steps/steps/JA73rL06Yi18FKNZ8ctY3qKQYMbLftAyTbu/en/README.md

 @@TagStart@@java

-## Compliant code in Java storing files on the same Linux server
+## Compliant code in Java Jakarta storing files on the same Linux server

 * By keeping files in memory, storing them outside the webroot with proper permissions, and incorporating a mapping system for public access, the following code adheres to best practices for file storage locations and filesystem permissions: